Layashri/PlanIT_Assessment/README.md

 This has been designed using Serenity BDD with POM.

+Pre-requisties:
+Maven dependencies from pom.xml are required for execution

 Please use the below Maven command to execute the Test scripts

 To execute all test cases: